sagarkarki136/All-simple-projects/README.md

  - Result: This mode has been trained for 4000 steps and performs preety well.
 This can be enhanced with more number of training steps and trying out combinations of the batch size and steps .
 And of course YOLOv4 is out so .....:)try it

 ## 5.Emotion Recognintion:
+ - This project is built for recognising the emotion through image or videos.
+The models in this project are trained on FER2013 data set.

  - Modules : Tensorflow, Keras